alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral research associate at <a href='https://scigem-eng.sydney.edu.au/'>SciGEM</a>: Computational Mechanics - Deep Learning - Fast dynamics - Blast loading - Structural Mechanics - Geomechanics.
+subtitle: Postdoctoral research associate at <a href='https://scigem-eng.sydney.edu.au/'>SciGEM</a>
 profile:
   align: right
   image: profile.jpg